FYP-SensorFusion/Background_Activity_Recognition_With_Database/README.md

-# background_bctivity_recognition_with_database
+# background_activity_recognition_with_database

-Health Spark is aaaa an innovative application
+Health Spark is an innovative application

 ## Getting Started